chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 }
 ```

-This has the advantage of being a smaller diff from today's world (and fewer characters to type):
+This has the advantage of being a smaller diff from today’s world, and cutting down on the extra typing of the new API design:

 ```diff
 - lookup('service:foo')